Investigating saturation effects and the virtual pion in leading neutron events at HERA with the dipole model: Leading neutrons in the dipole model

 where the radial part of the virtual pion wave function is given by Yukawa theory:

 We assume that the real pion, as for the proton, is described by a Gaussian profile:

 In the amplitude eq.~\eqref{eqn:amplitude} we see that $\Delta$ is the Fourier conjugate of $b$.
-We can interpret this as a measurement of the transverse position of the pion at a spatial resolution $\dint b\sim 1/\Delta$.
-At small $|\hat t|$, the dipole interacts coherently with the entire virtual pion wave function.
-But at larger $|\hat t|$, the dipole will begin to resolve the pion $T_\pi$ inside this wave function $T_{\pi^*}$.
+We can interpret this as resolving the pion transverse wave-function at a spatial resolution $\delta b\sim 1/\Delta$.
+At small $|\hat t|$, the dipole interacts coherently with the entire virtual pion wave function, while at larger $|\hat t|$ the dipole will begin to resolve the pion $T_\pi$ inside the wave function $T_{\pi^*}$.
 This pion will have an event-by-event spatial distribution given by eq.~\eqref{eq:pionCloud}.
-We can thus model this in the Good-Walker framework \cite{Good:1960ba}, where the coherent cross section is given by $|\left<\mathcal{A}\right>|^2$, and the total cross section by $\left<|\mathcal{A}|^2\right>$, where the averaging $\big<\cdot\big>$ is over initial state positions.
-The variation in the cross section, given by $\left<|\mathcal{A}|^2\right>-|\left<\mathcal{A}\right>|^2$, comes from sampling real pions with a profile $T_\pi$ distributed as $T_{\pi^*}$.\footnote{In the Copenhagen interpretation, when the resolution is fine enough, the wave function $\rho_{\pi^*}$ collapses into the wave function of a real pion located at a specific impact parameter.
-For smaller $|\hat t|$, the real pion cannot be resolved.}
+The total cross section in eq.~\eqref{eq:exlusive} is then given by:

+where the first term on the right hand side corresponds to the average position of the pion, and is given by $T_{\pi^*}$, while the second term is the event-by-event variation of the pion's position in the pion cloud and is achieved by sampling the positions of $T_\pi$ according to $T_{\pi^*}$.
+We thus calculate the differential cross section with respect to $\hat{t}$ by sampling the first and second moment of the real pion's position from the 2-dimensional Yukawa distribution.